tomas-ravalli/product-analytics-framework/README.md

 ## **Layer 3: Activation**

 This is the final and most critical layer, where analytical insights are translated into tangible business and product actions.
-The goal of this layer is to ensure that the rigorous work done in the Theory and Inference layers leads to meaningful product improvements and strategic alignment.
-This is where data-informed becomes data-driven.
+The goal is to ensure that the rigorous work done in the Theory and Inference layers leads to meaningful product improvements and strategic alignment.

 <p align="center">
   <img src="./assets/fw-l3.png" alt="product analytics framework" width="800">